-New Laws Make Possession A Less Serious Crime
+New Laws Make Possession a Less Serious Crime

 Oklahoma has recently passed new drug possession laws that are less harsh than ever before.
-In order to understand how these laws work, you need to understand how Oklahoma classifies drugs (controlled dangerous substances–or CDS).
+In order to understand how these laws work, you need to understand how Oklahoma classifies drugs (controlled dangerous substances or CDS).

 Possession of a controlled dangerous substance without a valid prescription if one is required to obtain the drug is against the law.
 That means that holding onto the pain medication that you got from a friend for your back is against the law if you do not have a valid prescription for those particular pills.

-Under the new law, effective in July, 2017, possession of some CDS classifications is treated as a misdemeanor.
+Under the new law, possession of some CDS classifications is treated as a misdemeanor.
 The law is a radical shift for Oklahoma, changing Oklahoma from a state with harsh penalties for possession to a state where mere possession for personal use is treated somewhat leniently by comparison.

 However, police and prosecutors might try to charge possession with intent to distribute based simply on the amount of drugs found during a search or arrest.
-It is important that you seek the counsel of a knowledgeable Claremore drug crimes attorney before you agree to any offers or provide any information to law enforcement during an arrest or investigation for possession of marijuana or possession of any CDS.
+Therefore, it is important that you seek the counsel of a knowledgeable Claremore drug crimes attorney before you agree to any offers or provide any information to law enforcement during an arrest or investigation for possession of marijuana or possession of any CDS.

-Free Consultation With An Experienced Claremore Criminal Defense Attorney
+Free Consultation with an Experienced Claremore Criminal Defense Attorney